-Transfers are used to: 1) move allocations of system development charges from the receipting funds to the debt service fund; and 2) move allocations of revenues from the receipting funds to support specific capital projects or programs.
+Transfers are used to: 1) allocate the operating costs of the Community Development Center (CDC) to functions supported by CDC; 2) move allocations of system development charges from the receipting funds to the debt service fund; 3) move allocations of revenues from the receipting funds to support specific capital projects or programs; 4) close the Improvements, Fire, and Parks & Recreation Funds to the General Fund; 5) move the Building Division from the General Fund to the Building Fund.

-F. Renewable Energy Certificates (REC) - Department
+F. Renewable Energy Certificates - Department

-As of June 30, 2010, the Department has 43,515 RECs banked in its Western Renewable Energy Generation Information System (WREGIS) account, valued at \$6.75 per REC, for a total value of \$293,726.
+The Department currently has 17,235 RECs banked in its Western Renewable Energy Generation Information System (WREGIS) account, valued at \$10.50 per REC, for a total value of \$180,968.